About Auckland International Airport (AKL)

-The airport is undergoing major expansion work, to be completed by 2022, including the building of a second runway and a new domestic jet terminal, as well as improvements to public transport services.
+The airport is undergoing major expansion work, to be completed by late 2021, including the building of a second runway and a new domestic jet terminal, as well as improvements to public transport services.

 There are various help points throughout both terminals.
-Blue Coat ambassadors also provide passenger assistance from help desks throughout the terminals.
+Hospitality ambassadors, also known as ‘bluecoats’, provide passenger assistance from help desks throughout the terminals.

 Transfer between terminals:

-A free shuttle bus runs every 15 minutes from 0500-2230 between the terminals (journey time: 5 minutes); alternatively, passengers can walk between the terminals, which takes 10 minutes.
+A free shuttle bus runs every 15 minutes from 0500-2230 between the terminals.
+Alternatively, passengers can walk between the terminals, which takes 10 minutes.

 Public transport road:

 Bus: The SkyBus airport transport service (tel: 0800 SKYBUS or +64 9222 0084; www.skybus.co.nz) connects the airport with the city centre 24 hours a day, 365 days a year.
 The bus departs the airport every 10 minutes during peak times (0700-1900) and the journey time is approximately 60 minutes.
 Bus connections are also available to Manukau city centre and other regional destinations.

 Shuttle: Shared-ride Super Shuttle buses (tel: +64 9 522 5100; www.supershuttle.co.nz) also serve Auckland Airport: these depart from shuttle ranks outside the International and Domestic Terminals.
 The journey time to the city centre is around 35 minutes.